 Within the Terminus interface, it’s important to understand these terms:

 - View-through Conversion: A conversion action or event is an activity that is valuable to your business - like someone filling out a form to download a piece of content, or to request a demo.
-A view-through conversion is counted when a person is shown your Terminus ad (an impression is served), and later returns to your website and “converts.”
+A view-through conversion is counted when a person is shown your Terminus ad (an impression is served), and then visits your website (either immediately, or at a later time) and completes a conversion activity.
 Both the conversion event and the timeframe between the impression and the site conversion can be configured in the Terminus interface.

-- View-through Visit: Similar to a view-through conversion, a view-through visit is counted when a person is shown a Terminus ad (an impression is served), and then later returns to your website and visits any page.
+- View-through Visit: Similar to a view-through conversion, a view-through visit is counted when a person is shown a Terminus ad (an impression is served), and then visits your website, (either immediately, or at a later date), and visits any page.
 This metric is important, as it illustrates the impact that proactive advertising can have on driving web engagement from the right people, at the right accounts.

 - Lookback Window: This is the period of time after an ad is viewed (but not clicked) within which a “conversion” or visit can be attributed, or matched, to the ad.
 Advertisers and attribution providers use lookback windows to determine if a specific ad view influenced a user’s decision to visit the website, or complete a conversion event.